sarvesh0427/beginnerproject/README.md

 - Applying classification/regression using traditional ML algorithms

 The goal was to build a simple, interpretable ML model on a structured dataset as part of strengthening foundational skills in AI and data science.

 ---

-> 📌 Dataset is suitable for supervised learning tasks like classification or regression.

----